Desno365/Desno365.github.io/minecraft/desnoguns-mod/index.md

 - FIX: lags caused by arrows on the ground
 - FIX: wrong health damage when hitting the mob multiple times
 - FIX: bouncing back arrows workaround not working
 {% endhighlight %}

-**DesnoGuns Mod r019**
-{% highlight text %}
-- NEW: support 0.16.x (check on the Play Store if you're using the latest version of BlockLauncher!)
-- NEW: the Iron Sights update!
-- NEW: some guns will show their iron sight when aiming (currently available for AK47, AUG, Desert Eagle, FNSCAR, Mini-Uzi, MP5, P90, Skorpion)
-- NEW: option for disabling iron sight if you don't like them
-- FIX: explosions not destroying blocks
-- ADDONS: fix custom guns with buttonType "on_touch_with_wait" not shooting when using an aim image
-- ADDONS: add isIronSight property that must be set to true when using an iron sight and not a full-screen scope for the gun (see Example Addon)
-{% endhighlight %}

 <br>